 Yes, Comscore Viewability will be available for display and video campaigns as a free, self-service platform for media buyers and sellers.
 This means users will generate an ad tag, set up campaigns and then access measurement through an easy to access UI.
 Importantly, this offering uses the same tag and technology as MRC-accredited validated Campaign Essentials (vCE), which includes the removal of general and sophisticated invalid traffic (IVT), giving you clean viewability reporting.
 And, for clients interested in more robust verification reporting, such as brand safety, or demographic delivery insights, the full vCE offering is still available as a paid, full service solution.

 We are proud to be leading this innovative initiative.
 In broadening access to viewability measurement, we look forward to helping the industry move towards cross-platform audience and advertising measurement.
-If you’d like to be kept in the loop, sign up for updates here.

 *This product is not accredited at this time.